 When I was at WGAY in 1972, much in response to WRC-FM going

-Bill notes in a postscript to the above - if I'm not mistaken, WRC-FM went to beautiful music - but you couldn't put it in the same category as WGAY - WRC was, IIRC (if I recall correctly) changed to WKYS and the music was not the result of a library or programming talent in-house as was the case with beautiful music pioneer WQMR/WGAY, rather it was a SHULKE client - syndicated, packaged programming for a new generation of radio stations that had no ability, knowledge or desire to program beautiful music themselves.
+Bill notes in a postscript to the above - if I'm not mistaken, WRC-FM went to beautiful music - locally very well done and soon gave up local programming for Syndicated Shulke (SRP) which forced a call letter change to WKYS and the music was not the result of a library or programming talent in-house initially used, rather it was a SHULKE client - syndicated, packaged programming for a new generation of radio stations that had no ability, knowledge or desire to program beautiful music themselves.
 Programming was provided on NAB open reels, and Washington DC also had another major syndicator (Bonneville, providing music for WJMD).
 You have to respect the fact that WQMR/WGAY were one of the pioneers, bringing us what became known as the "beautiful music" format in 1960, NOT 1972!
 So I can well understand Bob Chandler's reaction as noted above!

 We have lost Art McDougall, pictured below, he died of cancer on Sunday, July 9, 2006 at 2:30 am.
 I am very grateful for the emails and photos he sent via email over the last couple of years, and my condolences to all who will miss him. - Bill